-Artailer is an Online Art Gallery for original paintings, drawings, prints, & sculpture.
+Artailer is an Online Art Gallery for original paintings, drawings, prints, & sculpture for sale.
 Buy & sell original Watercolour Paintings art online.
 Watercolour painting is one of the oldest types of painting that is still in use today.
 This is because of its simplicity.
 Other paints like Pastel and Oil, are created by combining the paint pigment with a binding solution.
 With watercolour paint, the binding solution is water.
 Watercolour techniques have been used since the days of ancient cave paintings.

 Introduction to Watercolour Painting